-Note: We will test your code against both "good" miners and "bad" miners.
-Where bad miners will help you explore edge-cases.
-For example, a "bad" miner may mine extremely slowly - compared to a "good" miner.
-Also, a "bad" miner, may not disconnect or may wait an arbitrarily long amount of time before disconnecting.
-Your pool should be able to handle these "bad" miners and still perform correct (and faster than the TA implementation).
-Our pool takes about 3.5 minutes to mine all the nonces.
-This is a fairly poor result, since our pool is not well optimized to cope with the slow miners.
-We think it is possible to get this time down to only a few seconds, but again you do not need to do this well to get full credit (which you will receive if you are faster than 2.5 minutes).
+We will test your code against both "good" miners and "bad" miners, where "bad" miners are intended to explore various edge cases.
+For example, a "bad" miner may mine extremely slowly compared to a "good" miner.
+A "bad" miner may also not disconnect, or may wait an arbitrarily long amount of time before disconnecting.
+Your pool should be able to handle these "bad" miners and still perform correctly.
+The naive TA pool implementation takes about 27s to mine all the nonces.
+Since the naive TA implementation pool is not well optimized to cope with the slow miners, you should be able to achieve significantly better results than this.
+We think it is possible to get this time down to only a few seconds, but this is not required to get full credit for performance (see below).